citp/privacy-policy-historical/a/as/asx/asx.com.au.md

 ### **Contact Us**

-If you would like further information regarding this policy, please [contact us](mailto:privacy@asx.com.au) or call: 1300 300 279.
+If you would like further information regarding this policy, please [contact us](mailto:privacy@asx.com.au) or call: 131 279..

 You can also obtain information at the Federal Privacy Commissioner's web site at [www.privacy.gov.au](http://www.privacy.gov.au/).

-Dated: 4 June 2002
+Dated: 2 August 2010